Everything you need to know about renewing your mortgage early

 1. Depending on your goals, there are likely better options

 Often, Canadian homeowners renew their mortgages early in an effort to consolidate debt.
-If you fall into this category, there are likely better options, such as a debt consolidation home equity loan that keeps your original mortgage intact.
+If you fall into this category, there are likely better options, such as a home equity loan that can be used to consolidate debt.
 These loans are much easier to apply for than early mortgage renewals.
 Associated costs can also be substantially lower with a home equity loan since they’re completely separate from your first mortgage.

 Home equity loans are useful in a wide range of situations, which you can read about here.